gera-cameron/WatchYoWrist/README.md

 Ultimately, most of the challenges we faced were with connecting the interface components with the database - things like adding users and editing product information.

 ### Programming Practices
 Both group members had prior experience with basic HTML, CSS, and JavaScript.
 The initial HTML/CSS for the website came from Kyle's personal website.
-Sails uses a Model/View/Controller architecture, which Cameron had prior experience with.
-After an initial learning curve, both group members became acquainted with AngularJS which aided in that M/V/C architecture.
+Sails uses a Model View Controller(MVC) architecture, which Cameron had prior experience with.
+After an initial learning curve, both group members became acquainted with AngularJS which aided in that MVC architecture.

 ### File structure:
 - Database structure is in Project.sql
 - Controllers for database querying are in api/controllers/
 - Database models are in api/models/
-- assets/js/app.js contains more controllers and querying as well as angularjs functions
+- assets/js/app.js contains more controllers and querying as well as AngularJS functions
 - templates/ contains the .html files for each page
 - assets/styles/style.css is the main styling file for the website
 - assets/index.html is the main page as viewed by a user; it contains a shell which is populated with other html files through ng-view.
 It contains the <head> tag and the navigation bar.